sathish-io/beam/readme.md

 ## Message encoding

-Currently records in the log are encoded in [binc](https://github.com/ugorji/binc) format using [go-codec](https://github.com/ugorji/go).
+Currently records in the log are encoded in protobuf3 format using [gogoprotobuf](https://github.com/gogo/protobuf).

-[serialization benchmarks](https://github.com/alecthomas/go_serialization_benchmarks) indicate we should probably be looking at gogoprotobuf.